danielkarnofel/danielkarnofel/README.md

-# Hi there 👋
+# Hello there 🌞

-### I'm Daniel, a student studying computer science at CSUMB.
+I'm Daniel, a student studying computer science at CSUMB.
 I am primarily interested in computer graphics, simulation, and procedural generation.
-Check out my portfolio website here: danielkarnofel.github.io